• Twitter

 Description:

-This book fills in the final and most challenging piece of the puzzle.
+Text Chinese with scientific names in Latin.
+Anyone who has studied butterflies in Taiwan knows about a group of ‘green jewels’ living in the mountain forests - the Theclinae butterflies.
+However, they can be very hard to observe, so past studies have never given a complete introduction.
+This book fills this gap.
 It records the life histories of 27 species of Theclinae butterflies found in Taiwan.
 For the first time, the complete life history of the Golden Theclinae is introduced, along with the first published ecological photos of the adult Jin-Ping Line Blue and Atayal Theclinae.
-The book gives detailed records of most species, covering every stage from egg, larva, and pupa to adult butterfly, and also explores the behaviours and reproduction of the adults.
+The book gives detailed records of most species, covering every stage from egg, larva, and pupa to adult butterfly, and also explores the behaviour and reproduction of adults.

 The book contains over 3500 high-quality photos.
 These include clear images of adults, eggs, larvae, and pupae, with detailed records of their features.
 It also presents close-up views of microscopic structures, such as eggs, heads, and forelegs - images that have never been seen before.
-These provide fresh perspectives and new insights into Taiwan’s Theclinae butterflies.

 You may also like...